alexdrans/celebrity-captains/README.md

 ## Type generator

-Types are generated from the GraphQL schema to be used in resolvers and data access.
+Types are generated from the GraphQL schema and used in resolvers and data access.
 To generate the types from the schema, run `yarn codegen`

 ## Example queries